Replication Details for 1812.03456

 Here we resort to interval arithmetic to provide certified upper and lower bounds on the norm of the residual.

-- We first change entries of
+• We first change entries of Q to narrow intervals

-so that $0$ is in the sum of coefficients of each column (i.e. $\xi_i \in I \operatorname{SL}(N,\mathbb{Z})$) - We compute the sum of squares and the $\ell_1$-norm of the residual in the interval arithmetic.
+• We compute the sum of squares and the $\ell_1$-norm of the residual in the interval arithmetic.

-is a boolean flag to detect if the projection was successful, i.e. if we can guarantee that each column of Q_aug
+The returned check_columns_augmentation is a boolean flag to detect if the projection was successful, i.e. if we can guarantee that each column of Q_aug can be represented by an element from the augmentation ideal.
+(If it were not successful, one may project Q = PropertyT.augIdproj(Q) in the floating point arithmetic prior to the cell below).

-were changed into an honest rational number and all the computations were carried out in rational arithmetic, the rational $\ell_1$-norm will be contained in the interval $\ell_1$-norm.
+The resulting norm of the residual is guaranteed to be contained in the resulting interval.
+E.g. if each entry of Q were changed into an honest rational number and all the computations were carried out in rational arithmetic, the rational $\ell_1$-norm will be contained in the interval $\ell_1$-norm.

 Q_aug, check_columns_augmentation = PropertyT.augIdproj(Interval, Q);